Azure-Samples/azure-ml-federated-learning/automated_provisioning/README.md

 ```ps
 ./sample_job/RunSampleJob.ps1 -SubscriptionId "Your-Orchestrator-SubscriptionId" -WorkspaceName "Your-Orchestrator-Workspace-Name" -ResourceGroup "Your-Orchestrator-Resource-Group"
 ```

+Note that there is nothing special about this job, except for the fact that it will run on the new Arc-enabled K8s cluster; if you feel more comfortable using one of your own jobs to achieve that, it is perfectly acceptable.

 ### 6. Create compute resources in the orchestrator
 By default, the orchestrator workspace might not come with any CPU compute cluster.
 We need to create one (for running the aggregation or preprocessing steps).
 To do so, just run the following command with the appropriate parameter values for your orchestrator workspace name and resource group.